 TI is committed to continually improving the online design experience.
-On July 5, we will introduce our new fully redesigned HTML5 application for WEBENCH® Power Designer.
+As a part of that commitment, we are excited to invite early adopters and engineers around the world to try out our first of a suite of future HTML5 applications—the new WEBENCH® Power Designer (Beta).
 In this post, I will walk you through the new enhancements, designed to help you make power design decisions faster and easier.

 The input form

 The first thing you’ll notice is our new re-designed input form displayed in Figure 1 below.
 You can use this form to quickly look up a TI device that you may have in mind or start your search using basic inputs.
 The advanced settings are now organized to guide you toward designs meeting any criteria, and the optimization knob is now a Design Consideration toggle

 Select a design screen